 First Generation Scholarship

 The First Generation Scholarship provides awards of up to $1000 to selected first generation college students.
 A first generation student is defined as being the first in the family, either biological, custodial or guardian, to receive a bachelor’s degree.
 To be eligible for this award, students must apply through the Barberton High School Local Scholarships Application provided by the guidance office, received a 21 or higher on the ACT, and can be awarded in addition to one of the Barberton Community Foundation Scholarships.

 Barberton Community Foundation’s Resident Scholarship is for Barberton residents who are graduating high school at an institution other than Barberton High School and includes home schooled students.
 Scholarships are renewable for an additional three years.
 All students considered for the Resident Scholarship must first meet a four-year Barberton residency requirement and have received a 21 or higher on the ACT.
 This award is competitive, with financial need, academic achievement, attendance record, well-defined academic goals, written communications skills, and recommendations considered.

-Barberton Community Foundation holds 34 scholarships established by individuals with their hearts focused on Barberton students.
-These scholarships can be applied for through the Barberton High School Local Scholarship Application. [link to site]
+Barberton Community Foundation holds 35 scholarships established by individuals with their hearts focused on Barberton students.
+These scholarships are available through GOapply.
+The scholarship application period typically opens in January, with award decisions made in March.

 For many of our donors, an endowed scholarship is a special way to honor a loved one.
 If you are interested in starting a scholarship at the Foundation, please give us a call.

-Barberton Community Foundation partners with Barberton High School for the scholarship application process.
+Barberton Community Foundation partners with Barberton High School for their scholarship application process.
 Students who are residents of the City of Barberton or attend Barberton High School should use GOapply to complete the 2023 scholarship process.